abego/extensionmethodjava/README.md

 Things get more complicated when we are calling a method that may be implemented by one or more extension methods and may also have one or more "normal" implementations.
-Depending on concrete instance we calling the method on we need to call either on of the extension methods or the "normal" implementation.
+Depending on the concrete instance we are calling the method for we need to call either the extension method or the "normal" implementation.
 We already had a glimpse at a similar issue when discussing the "Extension method calls 'super' of normal method" case.